ni/measurement-plugin-python/README.md

     4. The virtual environment will be auto-created by poetry.

-    5. Create measurement modules as described in ["Developing a minimal python measurement"](#developing-a-minimal-python-measurement)
+    5. Create measurement modules as described in ["Developing a Minimal Python Measurement"](#developing-a-minimal-python-measurement)
         - Any additional dependencies required by measurement can be added using [add command](https://python-poetry.org/docs/cli/#add).

             ``` cmd